Inflectra/spira-documentation/docs/RemoteLaunch-User-Guide/RemoteLaunch-Guide.md

 **Blocked** -- The automated test did not run successfully or the console output contained the phrase "Blocked".

-You can customize the reporting by changing the Regular Expressions (Regex) stored in the config.properties files:
+You can customize the reporting by changing the Regular Expressions (Regex) and the default test status stored in the config.properties files:

 ```
 \#The regular expressions for each of the possible execution statuses